StudioPetrikas/Saulala/README.md

 Known (big) bugs:

 - App becomes unresponsive after switching tasks
-- Main viewport becomes black after loading a new image, move a slider to refresh it

 I recommend installing a logcat reader of sorts.
 Error reporting is still sparse, but I've got a bunch of print commands that should help when trying to swat bugs.
 I use "Logcat Reader Pro".
 Filter by "Python".